mcstanle/cf_inversion_sb_admm/README.md

 3. File I/O for adjoint model wrapper
     1. Requires reading from existing GOSAT observation directory and creating a new faux-GOSAT observation in which to embed a candidate w vector.
     2. __Performed__ successfully on 6/14/2023 by running `python w_gen_utils.py`.
+4. Adjoint model evaluation for K^T w
+    1. __Performed__ successfully on 6/14/2023 by running `python adjoint_test.py` using the affine correction as the input w vector.